 Compared to carbohydrates and fat, protein only yields between 76% and 84% of the energy per calorie ingested because of losses in digestion.
 This is useful to know if you’re trying to minimise calorie intake.

 As discussed in the Why We Get Fat V2 article, part of this thermic effect of food is also likely to be due to the fact that there is a significant loss of energy when we convert protein to glucose to be used as energy.
+The body doesn’t like to do this other than in an emergency.

 Steve Phinney’s “well formulated ketogenic diet”